pieterhartel/Mutation-at-scale/README.md

 The file `kill_detail.pdf` shows on page 12-14 how table 3 from the paper was generated from the data file `kill_detail_TxEvMethLimit.csv`.
 The two PDFs also show many of the descriptive statistics and rank correlations that have been used in the paper.

+## 6.3 Manually analysing the stratified sample
-The results of manually analysing the five bootstrapped contracts from the stratified sample of able 4 are included in five different `.csv` files:
+The results of manually analysing the five contracts from the stratified sample of table 4 are included in five different `.csv` files:

 ```
 DBToken_5287BE.csv